Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Taipei and Salvador.
+To all the kids in Madrid and Manchester.

 I'm losing my edge.